This article describes the “three pillars of learning”.

 But some experienced cannot be repeated nearly as often.

-Take for example relationships.
+Take for example dating and relationships.

 Some successful experiences can be borne out of chance, leading to poor mental models